silene/remake/README.md

 - `variable-propagation`: When a variable is set in the prerequisite part of a rule, it is propagated to the rules of all the targets this rule depends on.
-This option also enables variables to be set on the command line.
-Note that, as in <b>make</b>, this features introduces non-determinism: the content of some variables will depend on the build order.
+Note that, as in <b>make</b>, this feature introduces
+  non-determinism: the content of some variables will depend on the build order.

 Semantics
 ---------